 Instructor approval and completion of minimum of 4 units of CCSF BTEC classes with wet-labs is required.

-ADVISE: ENGL 88 or ESL 188 or readiness for college-level English; Completion of or concurrent enrollment in: Any biotechnology laboratory course at CCSF.
+ADVISE: Readiness for college-level English or ESL 188; Completion of or concurrent enrollment in: Any biotechnology laboratory course at CCSF

 Students will explore various careers in bioscience through online research, informational interviews and interactions with industry professionals.
 Students will present a summary of a chosen bioscience topic at a scientific meeting.
 Students will communicate and network with industry professionals, and attend professional workshops and seminars to gain career skills needed for finding internships and jobs in the biotechnology fields.

 ADVISE: BIO 11; BTEC 108A; Completion of or concurrent enrollment in: CHEM 32